hiroshimamiya/EPIB607/README.md

 Aug 29, 2024 - Dec 04, 2024

 Exam dates and location are available in course slides and MyCourses.
-**Lectures will be recorded** and will be provided to those who unable to attend the class due to circumstances beyond their control (e.g., urgent travel, medically related absence, etc).
+**Lectures will be recorded** and will be provided to those who are unable to attend the class due to circumstances beyond their control (e.g., urgent travel, medically related absence, etc).

 **Classes will be in-person, unless weather and building conditions make in-person teaching challenging e.g., ice or snowstorm.
-In such case, Zoom address will be provided for virtual class before the class**
+In such case, Zoom address will be provided for virtual before the class**

 # Office hours and communication